tonyfresko/serverless-client-vpn-start-stop/README.md

 This package assumes that you have already set up the Client VPN Endpoint, and wish to automate it starting and stopping

-The only configuation required is setting the CLIENT_VPN_ENDPOINT_ID and SUBNET_N environment variables in serverless.yml, and also configuring the cron expressions to times which suit you.
+The only configuation required is setting the `CLIENT_VPN_ENDPOINT_ID` and `SUBNET_N` environment variables in `serverless.yml`, and also configuring the cron expressions to times which suit you.